Group05-Project02/waste-management/README.md

 # UofT Bootcamp Group 5 Project 2: WasteAway:
-## A fast and accurate waste management system for all your business needs.
+## A fast and accurate waste management system for all your business needs

 ## Description:
 A product waste managing web application which allows business owners to manage their kitchen waste in order to lower their overhead costs and also decrease their carbon footprint